 All unsatisfactory/unsafe incidents will be recorded and kept on file.
 Records must be maintained throughout the remainder of clinical experiences for each student.
 Incidences are not confined to one course but are considered cumulative in evaluating the student's overall clinical performance.

 Any instance of unprofessional or unsafe behavior shall be reported to the Director of Nursing Education for disciplinary action.
-The Director of Nursing student disciplinary action.
+The Director of Nursing Education shall make the final decision regarding student disciplinary action.